Modeling and forecasting subnational age distribution of death counts: Subnational age distribution of death in Japan

 \section{Subnational age distribution of death in Japan}

-In many developed countries such as Japan, increases in longevity and an aging population have led to concerns about the sustainability of pensions, health, and aged care systems \citep[see, e.g.,][]{Coulmas07}.
-These concerns have resulted in a surge of interest among government policy makers in accurately modeling and forecasting age-specific mortality.
-Subnational forecasts of age-specific mortality are useful for informing policy within local regions and any improvement in forecast accuracy of mortality is beneficial for determining the allocation of current and future resources at the national and subnational levels.
+In many developed countries, such as Japan, increases in longevity and an aging population have led to concerns about the sustainability of pension, health, and aged care systems \citep[see, e.g.,][]{Coulmas07}.
+These concerns have led to a surge of interest among government policymakers in accurately modeling and forecasting age-specific mortality.
+Subnational forecasts of age-specific mortality are useful for informing policy at the local level, and any improvement in forecast accuracy is beneficial for allocating current and future resources at national and subnational levels.

 In demography, the age distribution of deaths provides important insights into longevity and lifespan variability that cannot be grasped directly from the central mortality rate or survival function.
 As pointed out by \cite{Oeppen08}, the age distribution of death counts is more suitable than central mortality rates for computing life expectancy and annuity premia.
 In addition to providing an informative description of the mortality experience of a population, life-table death counts yield readily available information on the ``central longevity indicators" \citep[e.g., mean, median, and modal age at death, see][]{CRT+05, CR10} and lifespan variability \citep[e.g.,][]{VC13, AV18}.
+The life-table death count is less sensitive to population size estimate, especially at the subnational level.
+Because of this, it is insensitive to population size estimates, which facilitate comparisons across populations and over time.
+The life-table death count is directly linked to the probability of dying~$q_x$, which is the mortality instrument in \citeauthor{CBD06}'s \citeyearpar{CBD06} model.

+We study Japanese life-table death counts from 1975 to 2023, obtained from the \cite{JMD25}.
+We observe complete life-table death counts for ages from 0 to 109 in single years of age, with the last age group being age 110+.
+A distinct advantage of life-table death counts lies in the availability of data observed across all ages.